BettyInnovates/redditAustriaAnalysis/README.md

   - Falls back to a square word cloud if no mask is provided.

 > **Note**: Ensure the `data` directory contains JSON files cleaned by the **01_SubRedditTextCleaner.py** script.
 Run the cleaner once before using **SubRedditWordCloud.py**.

+# SubReddit Topic Modelling

+This script performs topic modeling on a collection of subreddit texts using Latent Dirichlet Allocation (LDA) and calculates the coherence score to evaluate the quality of the generated topics.
+Results, including topics and coherence scores, are saved in JSON format.

+## Features
+- **Text Preprocessing**: Combines titles, selftext, and comments into a unified text corpus.
+- **Topic Modeling**: Uses `CountVectorizer` and `LatentDirichletAllocation` from `sklearn` to generate topics.
+- **Coherence Scoring**: Evaluates the quality of topics using Gensim's `CoherenceModel`.
+- **Result Saving**: Saves the extracted topics as a JSON file for further analysis.

+> **Note**: Ensure you have run both the **SubReddit Data Collector** to gather the initial dataset and the **SubReddit Text Cleaner** to preprocess the data before using this script.
+Without these steps, the required input files will not be available.

+# SubReddit Sentiment Analyzer

+This script analyzes the sentiment of subreddit posts and their comments.
+It calculates sentiment values using a multilingual BERT model and generates visualizations of the sentiment distribution.

+## Features
+- **Sentiment Analysis**:
+  - Analyzes preprocessed post titles (`cleaned_title`) and texts (`cleaned_selftext`).
+  - Analyzes comment texts (`cleaned_body`) for sentiment.
+  - Uses the `nlptown/bert-base-multilingual-uncased-sentiment` model.

+- **Visualization**:
+  - Generates high-resolution bar charts of sentiment distribution.
+  - Two visualization styles: emphasize maximum category (`highlight_max`) or use uniform colors.

+- **Results**:
+  - Outputs a JSON file with analyzed sentiments.
+  - Saves visualizations in the `results/plots/` directory.

+> **Note**: Preprocessed JSON from the **SubReddit Text Cleaner** script as input file required